 - The nominating form will be completed and signed by a resident willing to serve on the Resident Council .
 It shall also be signed by another resident willing to act as sponsor.
-The nominating form signed by the nominee and sponsor shall contain the following Statement of Responsibility:
+The nominating form signed by the nominee and sponsor shall be accompanied by the following:

-- attend and participate at Council meetings and represent the interests of residents.
+- attend the Resident Council Business Meeting, Community Meeting, and Town Hall monthly meetings and represent the interests of residents.

-- serve as a member of a Council Committee and perform other Council assignments as may be assigned by the Council Chair.
+- serve as a liaison to a Council Committee and perform other Council assignments as may be assigned by the Council Chair